websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/upgrading-via-docker.md

 # Upgrading Via Docker

-Running a Liferay Docker image with auto-upgrade enabled upgrades your database on Liferay startup.
+Running a Liferay Docker image with auto-upgrade enabled uses the Database Upgrade Tool transparently to upgrade your database on Liferay startup.
 After the upgrade completes, you can continue [using Liferay via that Docker container](../../../installation-and-upgrades/installing-liferay/using-liferay-docker-images.md) or point a new Liferay on-premises installation to the upgraded database.

 ```{important}
 Don't have Docker?
 Go here first: